tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 > 3. Encourage intellectual debate
 > 4. Have strong opinions, loosely held
 > 5. Are comfortable being wrong
-> 6. Surrounded by best people
+> 6. Surround themselves with great people
 > 7. Realize life isn't black & white
 > 8. Fear bias & arrogance

 If one really feels the need to, there are better ways of demonstrating one's intelligence then always wanting to be right.
 Which is pretty self-evident, we all know this in our day to day life.
-But at the workplace, this is apparently more easily forgotten.
+But in the workplace, this is apparently more easily forgotten.

 A little mental check that I do is keeping track if I ever heard someone admit that they were wrong or saw them change their minds by someones else argument.
 When someone can never admit a mistake I try to avoid getting into an argument with them altogether.
 Personally, I start placing little value on their opinion or 'arguments'.
 Because they aren't being honest.